-Non-European Union:
+Non-European Union :

-Sulphur contained in diesel fuel not in accordance with EN 590 regulation significantly reduces the performance of the engine lubricant.
+Sulphur contained in diesel fuel above EN 590 regulation significantly reduces the performance of the engine lubricant.
 More frequent oil changes are mandatory and also induce much shorter fuel filter replacement intervals.
 Request a certificate of specifications from the fuel distributor and forward it to the nearest Nanni local representative for advice and action.